Ubuntu Server Hardening Checklist for Production Use

 Copy the public key to the server.
 The ssh-copy-id command handles creating the ~/.ssh directory and setting permissions correctly.
 This works only if password authentication is still enabled on the server.

 Test the key login before you disable password authentication.
 Open a second terminal and attempt to log in with the key.
 If it works, proceed.
-If it fails, troubleshoot before continuing — disabling password auth with no working key is a lockout scenario that requires console access to resolve.
+If it fails, troubleshoot before continuing.
+Disabling password authentication with no working key is a lockout scenario that requires console access to resolve.

 # Confirm this succeeds before proceeding